code-dot-org/code-dot-org/pegasus/sites.v3/hourofcode.com/public/prizes.md

 <% end %>

+<% if @country == 'us' %>

+## 100 classrooms will win a set of programmable robots
+[Sphero](http://www.gosphero.com/) is the app-controlled robotic ball changing the way students learn.
+Powered by [SPRK lessons](http://www.gosphero.com/education/), these round robots give kids a fun crash course in programming while sharpening their skills in math and science.
+Sphero is giving away 100 classroom sets – each including 5 robots.
+Any classroom (public or private) within the U.S. or Canada is eligible to win this prize.

+<% end %>

 ## More questions about prizes?

 Check out <a href="<%= hoc_uri('/prizes-terms') %>">Terms and Conditions</a> or visit our forum to see [FAQs](http://support.code.org) and ask your questions.